sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-schedules-run-time.md

 ## Calendar Assignment

-First, a Calendar is assigned:
+First, a Calendar should be assigned:

 - **Working Day Calendar** is available from a button with the same name and specifies the days for which Orders should be created.
 When repeatedly used, it will add run-time entries with periods per Working Day Calendar.
 - **Non-working Day Calendar** is available from a button with the same name and offers specifying the days for which no Orders should be created.
 Any number of Non-working Day Calendars can be added and will be merged.

 ## Periods

-Next, one or more periods for start times are specified.
+Next, one or more periods for start times should be specified.
 The *Repeat Interval* input offers the following options:

 - **Single Start** is a single point in time.
   - **Start Time** is specified using the syntax *HH:MM:SS*.
   - **On Non-working Day** specifies what should happen if a period meets a day indicated by a Non-working Day Calendar.
     - **suppress execution** is the default behavior not to create an Order.
     - **ignore non-working day** overrules the Non-working Day Calendar and creates an Order.
-    - **before non-working day** adds an Order for the next working day prior to the non-working day.
+    - **before non-working day** adds an Order to the next working day prior to the non-working day.
 For example:
       - A Working Day Calendar specifies Mon-Thu for working days.
       - A Non-working Day Calendar indicates a specific Monday in the year a non-working day.
       - The next day prior to the non-working day will be previous Sunday.
-If weekends should be excluded and are added to the Non-working Day Calendar, then the resulting day will be previous Friday.
+Should weekends be excluded and are added to the Non-working Day Calendar, then the resulting day will be previous Friday.
-    - **after non-working day** adds an Order for the next working day after the non-working day.
+    - **after non-working day** adds an Order to the next working day after the non-working day.
 For example:
       - A Working Day Calendar specifies Tue-Fri for working days.
       - A Non-working Day Calendar indicates a specific Friday in the year a non-working day.
       - The next day after to the non-working day will be next Saturday.
-If weekends should be excluded and are added to the Non-working Day Calendar, then the resulting day will be next Monday.
+Should weekends be excluded and are added to the Non-working Day Calendar, then the resulting day will be next Monday.
 - **Repeat** specifies a repeated period for Cyclic Orders.
 For input the following syntax is used: *HH:MM:SS*.
   - **Repeat Time** is the interval between cycles, for example *02:00* for 2-hourly cycles.
   - **Begin** is the start time of the first cycle, for example *06:00* for 6am.